bdreece/tinybroker/README.md

 ### Running

 Once you've installed tinybroker, the executable should be in your `$GOPATH/bin` directory.
-This can be executed as `tinybrokerd`, assuming you've configured go correctly.
+This can be executed as `tinybroker`, assuming you've configured go correctly.

 ---